Teen Mom OG: Maci Bookout corrects Kailyn Lowry after she referred to Ryan Edwards as an 'absent parent'

 During the podcast, Kail, who is no stranger to drama with her baby daddies, began to question Maci about Ryan Edwards’ role in their son Bentley’s life.

-Kail made a comment about Ryan being an “absent parent” but Maci corrected her on that.
+Kail made a comment about Ryan being an “absent parent” and Maci addressed the situation.

-Maci corrects Kailyn Lowry after she refers to Ryan as an ‘absent parent’
+Maci addresses Kailyn Lowry after she refers to Ryan as an ‘absent parent’

-After Kail referred to Ryan as an “absent parent,” Maci had a somewhat surprising response.
+After Kail referred to Ryan as an “absent parent,” Maci discussed the current circumstances with Bentley.

 Join Us On Facebook!